Apply Now

 A bachelor's degree is the future of this ascending healthcare profession as determined by the American Association for Respiratory Care (AARC).

-NMC was named the No. 4 online bachelor's degree in respiratory therapy in the nation by Best Colleges for 2019.
+NMC was named the No. 6 best online bachelor's degree in respiratory therapy in the nation by Intelligent.com for 2024.

 Program Perks

-• A 3+1 path to a four-year bachelor's degree — 3 years for the ASRT and 1 year to complete the BSRT.
+• A 3+1 path to a four-year bachelor's degree — 3 years for the ASRC and 1 year to complete the BSRT.

 • Earn your associate degree on campus and your bachelor's degree 100% online.